LemmySmackett/LemmySmackettCom/content/stories/general/seinfield_trolley.md

 "They can't make me do it, Jerry!"
 Kramer yelps, his voice a manic tremor.
 "I don’t even know how to drive!"

-Seinfield stands up and walks over to calm his friend.
+Seinfeld stands up and walks over to calm his friend.
 "Easy buddy, easy!
 It's just a hypothetical.
 A thought experiment.
 Nobody is tying Daffy Duck or anybody else to any trolley tracks.
 I promise."

 Constanza bursts through the door, drenched in blood and black feathers.
 "Hide me."